Ilse Gramatzki: Career

 Gramatzki appeared at the Salzburg Festival of 1967 as Dritte Dame in Mozart's Die Zauberflöte.
 She performed the title role of Der Rosenkavalier by Richard Strauss at the Vienna State Opera in 1977.
 Roles at the festival Wiener Festwochen included in 1976 Annius in Mozart's La clemenza di Tito, and in 1986 Dorabella in Mozart's Così fan tutte in a production of La Monnaie directed by Luc Bondy.

-Other major parts were Orfeo in Gluck's Orfeo ed Euridice, Cherubino in Mozart's Le nozze di Figaro, Hänsel in Humperdinck's Hänsel und Gretel, and the emperor in Henze's We Come to the River.
+Other major roles were Orfeo in Gluck's Orfeo ed Euridice, Cherubino in Mozart's Le nozze di Figaro, Hänsel in Humperdinck's Hänsel und Gretel, and the emperor in Henze's We Come to the River.
 She appeared at the opera houses of Rome and Amsterdam, and London's Royal Opera House.